PoisotLab/ms_network_prediction/manuscript.md

 structure refining the possible interactions---"Part makes whole, and whole makes part" [@Levins1987DiaBio].

-### What is the most important property of a network to predict?
+### What network properties should we should use to inform our predictions of interactions?

-Networks enclose a wealth of data that are explanatory for many types of interactions and are informative for the understanding of a wide range of ecological phenomena [@Delmas2018AnaEco].
-This might make the task of network structure prediction look daunting, as the number of properties to predict can be immense.
+There are many dimensions of network structure [@Delmas2018AnaEco].
+This might make the task of network structure prediction look daunting, as the number of properties one could predict is immense.
 Yet there are two arguments to justify focusing on a single property, namely connectance, the proportion of the interaction matrix filled with interactions.
 First, connectance is ecologically informative.
-It ties into resilience to invasion [@Baiser2010ConDet; @Smith-Ramesh2016GloSyn], can increase robustness to extinction in food webs [@Dunne2002NetStr], and decrease it in mutualistic networks [@Vieira2015SimSto], and relate to stability [@Landi2018ComSta].
+It ties into resilience to invasion [@Baiser2010ConDet;
+@Smith-Ramesh2016GloSyn], can increase robustness to extinction in food webs [@Dunne2002NetStr], and decrease it in mutualistic networks [@Vieira2015SimSto], and relate to stability [@Landi2018ComSta].
 Second, most (if not all) network properties co-vary with connectance [*e.g.* @Poisot2014WheEco]. @Dunne2002FooStr emphasize that most network properties respond to network size (species richness) and connectance.
 Diversity estimates can provide good baselines [@Jenkins2013GloPat] for species richness over space; furthermore, recent advances in predicting the connectance from species richness alone [@MacDonald2020RevLin] allow to derive distributions of network properties for a given species richness.
 Connectance is defined as